gombrii/aoc/README.md

 Dur: 304µs
 ```

 "Res" is whatever was returned from the PartX function and "Dur" is the time measured from the moment the PartX function was called to the moment after it returned.
 The loading of the puzzle input file data happens before time starts recording.
-No printing (for debug purposes or otherwise) will interfere with anything, so feel free to do so.
+Printing (for debug purposes or otherwise) will not interfere with anything, so feel free to do so.
 Prints will simply appear between "Running year/dayX/partX with X.txt" and the "Res" and "Dur" statements.

 Every initiated day's input catalogue gets two empty text files (`input.txt`, `test.txt`) into which you copy paste that day's puzzle input.
 Run with `-i` to run the puzzle with a specific input file, eg. `aoc -d 1 -p 2 -i test` to run with `test.txt`.
 The default is `input`, which runs the puzzle with `input.txt`.
 If the challenge presents more than one test input, simply create more test input files.

+### Locking
+Aoc remembers the results and durations of each solution's last run.
+Locking a solution does two things.
+It locks down the result for that solution so that it's not overwritten and it sees so that the duration for the solution only updates if it's shorter than the shortest recorded duration while the solution was locked.
+While the solution is locked aoc will also return an error if a change to the solution would return a different result than when it was locked.

+The typical usecase for locking a solution is after a correct result has been achieved.
+Often the first solution is sloppy or naïve.
+When the solution is locked it gives you the oppertunity to experiment and polish your solution and compare results, while getting clear feedback when something has gone wrong.
+Effectively you've turned your puzzle solution into a simple unit test and performance test testing itself.

 ### Utilities
 At least in my mind, Advent of Code solutions are quick and dirty, thus don't need proper code hygiene.
 To achieve that, two helper packages are included when initiating the module: